cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-The value for this parameter should always be an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
+The value for this field should always be an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.

 **Examples**